 We also know that academics want to engage with parliament.
 The UK Research Excellence Framework (REF) has created incentives for academics to demonstrate the relevance and impact of their work on policy, society or the economy.
 20% of all impact case studies submitted in the last Ref (1,282 in total) outlined a substantive engagement with Parliament.
 Yet despite growing interest, there is little understanding as to what types of research is used within parliament, the ways that it feeds into parliamentary processes and the factors shaping this use.

-- Introduction from Professor Tony McEnery, Director of Research, Economic and Social Research Council
+- Introduction from Professor Tony McEnery, Director of Research and Interim Chief Executive, Economic and Social Research Council

-- Keynote speech from Professor Sir Mark Walport, Chief Executive, UKRI
+- Keynote speech from Professor Sir Mark Walport, Chief Executive, UK Research and Innovation (UKRI)

 - Report findings from lead author Dr Caroline Kenny, Head of Social Sciences, POST